Cities & Towns

 Algeciras

-Algeciras is primarily and unashamedly a port and industrial centre, sprawling round the far side of the bay to Gibraltar.
+Algeciras is primarily and unashamedly a port and industrial centre, sprawling round the bay to Gibraltar.
 When Franco closed the border with "the Rock" at the nearby La Linea, it was Algeciras that he decided to develop to absorb the Spanish workers who used to be employed in the British naval dockyards and in order to break the area's dependence on Gibraltar.

 Large towns